deadloct/bitheroes-hg-bot/README.md

 * `{{.Dying}}`: The player that is dying.
 * `{{.Killer}}`: A random living player that contributed to the dying player's death.

+## Credits

+Thanks to Shadown for the original Bit Heroes Hunger Games bots.
+This bot is nothing but a cheap, unworthy imitation.

+I need to also credit the phrase authors.
+It may take time to troll the galaxy for their messages, as they've done with their terrible and offensive humor.

+Speaking of terrible and offensive humor, the jester's jokes were borrowed from [https://github.com/yesinteractive/dadjokes](https://github.com/yesinteractive/dadjokes).